Non-principal T-duality, generalized complex geometry and blow-ups: Introduction

 \emph{$T$-duality} is an equivalence between quantum field theories with very different properties.
 Its origins trace back to a paper by Sathiapalan \cite{PhysRevLett.58.1597} where it was noted that different compactifications with $S^1$-symmetry were related by, among other things, inversion of the radius of the circles.
 This relation is frequently referred to as taking ``dual circles'', ``exchange of tangent and cotangent directions'' or ``swap of winding and momentum''.
 The precise relationship between (local) $T$-dual Riemannian structures was first understood by Buscher in \cite{Bus87} and was developed further by Ro\v{c}ek and Verlinde in \cite{RV92}.
 A global notion of $T$-duality was formulated in \cite{BEM04,BHM04} as an equivalence between {\it principal torus bundles}.
 In \cite{CG11} it was observed that $T$-duality can be understood as an isomorphism of Courant algebroids, therefore formalizing the operation ``exchange of tangent and cotangent directions'' and allowing for a systematic transport of geometric structures between $T$-dual spaces.
 Because this well established notion of $T$-duality only holds for principal torus bundles, we refer to it as {\it principal $T$-duality}.

 Once we move away from principal circle bundles and start considering circle actions with fixed points problems quickly pop up.
-Namely, the inversion of radii, a hallmark of $T$-duality, implies that every fixed point on one side is matched by an open end of a manifold of the $T$-dual side.
+Namely, the inversion of radii, a hallmark of $T$-duality, implies that every fixed point on one side is matched by an open end of a manifold on the $T$-dual side.
 Performing $T$-duality this way amounts to removing the fixed points and only considering the resulting open manifold where the action is free.
 For example, taking the 2-sphere with rotation along the $z$-axis, the dual becomes an open cylinder with an incomplete metric.
 Versions of this phenomenon appear in several different places, most notably, when trying to produce SYZ-mirrors of Fano varieties \cite{MR2257391,MR3415066,hori2000mirror}.
 Further, the strategy of ``simply ignore fixed points'' may leave one with the impression that we are missing important behaviour that takes place ``at infinity''.

+More ellaborate strategies that involve the geometry and nature of the fixed point set were considered by Bunke and Schick for actions with finite isotropy groups \cite{MR2246781}, Mathai and Wu for general circle actions \cite{MR2989461} and further extended by Pande \cite{MR3952356}.
+In all of these cases, topological results associated to T-duality were re-obtained, but the candidate for T-dual is often a singular space (orbi-spaces, stratified singular spaces or stacks).
+The issue of transfer of geometric structures (instead of topological) between T-dual spaces is not addressed because the techniques used are topological in nature and the candidate ``true'' T-dual space may even have higher dimension than the original one.

-The main goal of the current article is to develop a framework for $T$-duality, which allows for torus actions which locally decompose as standard rotations of the plane.
-We call such actions {\it standard}.
-The new input that allows us to study these actions without compromising on compactness of the $T$-dual are \emph{elliptic divisors} and \emph{elliptic tangent bundles}.
+The main goal of the current article is to develop a new framework for $T$-duality, with the following properties: \begin{itemize} \item allows for torus actions which locally decompose as standard rotations of the plane (we call such actions {\it standard}, see Definition \ref{def:standard action}), \item is a duality between smooth spaces, \item transports invariant geometric structures compatible with the torus action, \item has the usual properties of T-duality such as isomorphism of twisted cohomology and Courant algebroids. \end{itemize}

+The new input that allows us to study these actions without compromising on compactness or smoothness of the $T$-dual are \emph{elliptic divisors} and \emph{elliptic tangent bundles}.
 An elliptic divisor is an ideal, $I_{\abs{D}}$, of smooth functions, which comes naturally associated to a standard torus actions.
 The elliptic tangent bundle is a Lie algebroid, $\elli$, defined as the vector fields which preserve the elliptic divisor.